-The audit committee has approved the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024, and has further directed that management submit the appointment of independent registered public accounting firm for ratification by the stockholders at the 2024 Annual Meeting.
+The audit committee has approved the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2025, and has further directed that management submit the appointment of independent registered public accounting firm for ratification by the stockholders at the 2025 Annual Meeting.
 Grant Thornton LLP has served as our independent registered public accounting firm since May 2022.
-Representatives of Grant Thornton LLP are expected to be present at the Annual Meeting, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.
-Prior to that, KPMG LLP audited the Company's financial statements from 2012 to May 2022.
+Representatives of Grant Thornton LLP are expected to be present at the Annual Meeting, will have an opportunity to make a statement if they desire, and will be available to respond to appropriate questions.